-Born in the Dominican Republic, I grew up in Brooklyn and attended the School of Architecture at Syracuse University and graduated with a Bachelor of Architecture.
-After graduation I attended my first AIA convention in Orlando and remained in Florida where I began my intern training as a young architect.
-Moving down and then up along the East coast, I've practiced architecture for a really long time working on a variety of building types from courthouses to hospitals to airports to high-rise hotels.
-I was always making art, sometimes exhibiting and selling my artwork while juggling a career.
-An art scholarship gave me the opportunity to relocate back to New York City where I attended the New York Studio School and there I studied painting, drawing and sculpture.
-I also got to meet and study with the many wonderful and iconic NYC artists I'd long admired.
+Lourdes Bernard is a Dominican American artist who grew up in Brooklyn and attended Brooklyn Tech H.S. to study architecture.
+She graduated from Syracuse University’s School of Architecture and completed her intern training as a young architect in Florida after attending an AIA convention in Orlando.
+She relocated to Washington DC and practiced architecture for a really long time working on a variety of building types from courthouses to hospitals to airports to museums and high-rise hotels.
+She was always making art, sometimes exhibiting and selling her artwork while juggling her architecture career.
+A fine art scholarship gave Lourdes the opportunity to relocate back to New York City and attend the New York Studio School where she studied painting, drawing and sculpture full time .
+Coming full circle Lourdes now lives and works in Brooklyn.

 An Art Statement